Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Does it leak or sweat onto my skin and furniture?+

-The 5mm neoprene outer absorbs surface condensation, and the twelve PCMx pods are heat-welded TPU.
+The 5mm sport-grade flex-shell outer wipes clean and contains surface condensation, with twelve sealed PCM pods inside.
 No drips on your skin, your sofa or the bed.

 Will it fit a curved joint like a knee or shoulder?+

 Yes.
-The pods are arranged in a 4×3 grid with five independent flex axes, so the wrap forms around knees, shoulders, ankles and the lower back without rigid edges.
+The pods are arranged in a 4×3 grid with five independent flex axes, so it forms around knees, shoulders, ankles and the lower back without rigid edges.

 Can I use it more than once a day?+